abmpicoli/log-parser-tests/README.md

 # Objectives:
-This project is a proof-of-concept if logs from a docker container output can be captured in a reliable way using adobe log parser.
+This project is a proof-of-concept if logs from a docker container output can be captured in a reliable way using adobe log parser ('com.adobe.campaign.tests:log-parser:1.11.2')

-The user stories involved are:
+The actors:

+* An operator watches a running solution, checking inbound and outbound data, and make quick inspections about the application health.
+* A solution developer uses a third party framework to develop custom tailored solutions for specific customer use cases.
+Examples, collect data from service now and send to kafka.
+Operators may invoke solution developers when they find issues with the solution.
+* A framework developer maintains the third party framework the solution developer uses.
+* The data owner owns

+The use cases:

 * UC0001 As an operator I want to filter out any message that is not relevant to the general application health:
-  I don't want to see initialization options, etc: I want to see which records were processed with success, which failed, and any big ugly errors I see there.
+  I don't want to see initialization options, etc.: I want to see which records were processed with success, which failed, and any big ugly errors I see there.
-* UC0002 As a solution developer, when the operator say they have an issue with record X, I want to be able to track the detailed history of that record, to understand why there was an issue, and at which process step.
+* UC0002 As a solution developer, when the operator say they have an issue with record X, I want to be able to track the detailed history around the time of that record, to understand why there was an issue, and at which process step.
 * UC0003 As a solution developer, when I'm testing a solution, I want to see if there are any issues with the configuration during startup.
 * UC0004 As the framework developer, I need to see all logs in detail, to help diagnose issues.
-* UC0005 As the framework developer, I must be able to collect logs specific to a third party solution (open-telemetry) to send to the community for support.
+* UC0005 As the framework developer, I must be able to collect logs specific to a third party solution my framework depends on.
+* UC0006 As any role, I may collect huge amounts of data in heterogeneous formats, and I want to be able to filter that data by date and further data qualifiers.
+  * For example, in a log4j2 log we would have log level, thread and category.
+  * For a typical http access log we would have a method (GET/POST/PUT, etc) a status code remote ip and local url.
+* UC0007 As the data owner I demand that sensitive data in general is not generally disclosed, except on the specific cases I authorize it, and for as short a time as possible.

-The challenge in a typical container log output is that, if a mix of shellscript, accessory apps and a web container is used, the log output will be widely inconsistent: some echo commands, mixed with raw utilities output, mixed with tomcat output,
+The challenge in a typical java tomcat container log output is that, if a mix of shellscript, accessory apps and a web container is used, the log output will be widely inconsistent: some echo commands, mixed with raw utilities output, mixed with tomcat output,